shoelace-style/shoelace/README.md

 # Shoelace 2

-A mildly opinionated, framework agnostic library of Web Components.
+A framework agnostic library of Web Components for desktop and mobile.

 Designed and developed in New Hampshire by [Cory LaViska](https://twitter.com/claviska).